 - Why content repurposing can pay big dividends

 - How to approach the issue of making your podcast as accessible as possible to as many listeners as possible

 - How to use social media channels to increase the visibility of your podcast

-- Is your audience be experiencing podcast shock if so how to handle it
+- Is your audience experiencing podcast shock?
+If so, how to handle it

 Links and resources mentioned